mszubart/UCLA/doc/Config.md

 # Unified Communication Layer Alternative
 ## Structure of configuration file
-UCLA configuration file is a JSON text file and contains information needed to successfully connect `Server` and `Client` You can notice that configuration files for `Server` and `Client` are very similar, so you can use one file for all configuration.
+UCLA configuration file is a JSON text file and contains information needed to successfully connect `Receiver` and `Sender` You can notice that configuration files for `Receiver` and `Sender` are very similar, so you can use one file for all configuration.
-The only difference is that for `Server` you have to specify [interface](http://www.crossroads.io/1-0:xs-tcp) and for `Client` you have to specify host.
+The only difference is that for `Receiver` you have to specify [interface](http://www.crossroads.io/1-0:xs-tcp) and for `Sender` you have to specify host.

 * UCLA configuration parser is case sevsitive.
 * `Input` and `Output` names follow C language naming conventions.